Carambola Bread (recipe)

-This recipe’s origins lie in an impulsive purchase of starfruit (carambola) in 2007.
-Somehow I had an idea of using it to make a cheesecake topping but the cheesecake never materialized and I was stuck with the silly things in my vegetable drawer.
+Two weeks ago I bought a bunch of starfruit (carambola) with the crazy idea of using it to make a cheesecake topping.
+Unfortunately the cheesecake never materialized and I was stuck with these silly green things in my vegetable drawer.
 Rather than let them go bad I pondered what else I could use it for.
 See I’ve been committing myself to not only recreating and sharing as many local/traditional foods as possible, but also to re-interpreting foreign dishes into a local lexicon as much as possible.

 The finished product was ridiculously soft and moist.
 At first I thought it was not sweet enough, but mom said it was fine.
 After a few hours when I went back to it I agreed.
 But adjust to suit your own preferences.
 The bread is good as-is.. but I highly recommend having it slathered with butter.
 Oh it was insane!
 The loaf was gone by the next day 😀